List of YuYu Hakusho characters: Shishiwakamaru

 Shishiwakamaru (死々若丸), a parody of Minamoto no Yoshitsune who was known as 'Ushiwakamaru' in his childhood, is a swordsman who seeks to make himself famous.
 He quickly wins his first match against Kuwabara by teleporting him to the old Dark Tournament arena.
 He then faces the recently reappeared Masked Fighter (Genkai), who is now much weaker, having given Yusuke her aura.
-Upon learning he is facing the famous Genkai, Shishiwakamaru uses the Banshee Blade (魔哭鳴斬剣), a sword that channels the souls of the dead to amplify its attacks, but is defeated when she absorbs and reflects his attack back at him.
+Upon learning he is facing the famous Genkai, Shishiwakamaru uses the Banshee Blade (魔哭鳴斬剣).
+The Banshee Blade is a sword that channels the souls of the dead to amplify its attacks, but is defeated when she absorbs and reflects his attack at him.
 During the fight for control of the Demon Plane, Shishiwakamaru is one of the demons that Genkai and Kurama train to fight for Yomi, though they eventually all disband to fight individually in the Demon Plane Unification Tournament.

 Suzuki

 Suzuki (鈴木) excels at creating weapons for others, as well as controlling his aura harmonics, enabling him to create varied and colorful attacks.
 He initially disguises himself as an elderly man known as "Old Bloke" (怨爺, Onjī).
-After revealing his own clown appearance, Suzuki reveals and states that he used the disguise to help him fight harder, dressed as what he hates.
-Extremely vain, he refers to himself as Suzuki "the Beautiful," and wants to become famous before he starts to show age.
+After revealing his own clown appearance, Suzuki states that he used the disguise to help him fight harder, dressed as what he hates.
+Extremely vain, he refers to himself as Suzuki "the Beautiful," and wants to become famous before he shows signs of age.
 He quickly wins his first match against Kuwabara by teleporting him to the old Dark Tournament arena, just like Shishiwakamaru did.
 However, Genkai then easily defeats Suzuki using only physical attacks.
 Suzuki later gives the Sword of Trials to Kuwabara and the Seed of De-Incarnation to Kurama, which he had previously given to Shishiwakamaru and Reverse Urashima, respectively, to aid them against Team Toguro.
 In the past, Suzuki fought Younger Toguro but was spared after begging for his life.
-He then trained and vowed to defeat Toguro in the Dark Tournament, not for revenge, but to prove to Toguro that power is not everything, but now realizes it will not be done by him.
+He then trained and vowed to defeat Toguro in the Dark Tournament, not for revenge, but to prove to Toguro that power is not everything, but now realizes he will not be the one to do it.
 During the fight for control of the Demon Plane, Suzuki is one of the demons that Genkai and Kurama train to fight for Yomi, though they eventually all disband to fight individually in the Demon Plane Unification Tournament.
-Originally in the English dub, he was named as "Suzuka", until the later remastered version that was part of the Blu-Ray release in 2011.
+Originally in the English dub, he was named "Suzuka" until the later remastered version that was part of the Blu-Ray release in 2011.